taliesinmillhouse/linux-shell-scripts/README.md

 # Linux Shell Scripts
-A backup of the Linux shell scripts commonly use.
+A backup of the Linux shell scripts I commonly use.